| Family MattersThis interview, done for Third Way on the

 with people, and I suspect that their emotions may have been

 sort of shaped to some extent by their human experience.
+If you continually punish a dog for doing something which

 you find bad, they are likely to act in a guilty